 By 2050, diabetes prevalence will double or even triple

 According to the U.S. Centers for Disease Control and Prevention (CDC), the prevalence of type 2 diabetes has more than tripled in the past 30 years.
 As of now, about one in ten Americans (about 24 million people) have type 2 diabetes.
-The CDC released a statement last week predicting that one-fifth to one-third of all Americans will have diabetes by the year 2050, if current trends continue.
+The CDC has predicted that one-fifth to one-third of all Americans will have diabetes by the year 2050, if current trends continue.
 Excess weight promotes insulin resistance and is the chief risk factor for type 2 diabetes, so this prediction is not surprising given the prevalence of overweight and obesity, which are 68% and 33.8% of adults, respectively.

 Diabetes is taking a huge toll on the health of our nation: